Gemini API in Ruby: Interactions Client Notes

 Observability

-For every agent run, capture enough to reconstruct it cold: who ran it, which model and interaction IDs were involved, whether store and background were on, the tool calls requested versus the ones you actually executed, how long each took and how big its result was, the final status, and the usage metadata.
+For every agent run, capture enough to reconstruct it cold: who ran it, which model and interaction IDs were involved, whether store and background were on, the tool calls requested versus the ones you actually executed, how long each took, how big each result was, the final status, and the usage metadata.
 Grab the provider request ID too, if you get one.
-Persist enough that you can reconstruct a run you have never seen before.

 Create an agent_runs table and an agent_steps table, and persist the normalized steps you show in the UI.